-Cliff jumping provides an adrenalin rush to many visitors taking a beach vacation at a resort perched on Negril's West End Cliffs in Jamaica.
+Cliff jumping provides an adrenalin rush to many visitors on a beach vacation at one of the resort perched on Negril's West End Cliffs in Jamaica.
 But if you're not staying in that part of the island, all is not lost.
-Just hop in a car or take a taxi for a quick ride to the cliffs where you can get your chance to take the leap of faith yourself.
+Just hop in a car or take a taxi for a quick ride to the cliffs where you can get your chance to take this leap of faith for yourself.

-The bluffs range in height from just a few feet above the water, up to about 40 feet above the ocean, and cliff jumpers and divers often scramble up the side of a cliff to choose the height from which they want to make their plunge.
-If leaping from a cliff sounds too risky, simply head to Tensing Pen resort where you can jump off a bridge into the water instead.
+The bluffs range in height from just a few feet above the water, up to about 40 feet above the ocean.
+Cliff jumpers and divers often scramble up the side of a rocky bluff to choose the height from which they want to make their plunge.
+If leaping from a cliff sounds too risky, simply head to Tensing Pen resort where you can make the leap into the water from a bridge instead.

-Along the famous Seven Mile Beach (which is actually about four-miles-long), sunbathing beachgoers can enjoy a variety of water sports, such as kayaking, sailing, and jet skiing.
+Along the famous Seven Mile Beach (which is actually about four miles in length), sunbathing beachgoers can enjoy a variety of water sports, such as kayaking, sailing, and jet skiing.
 Breezes Runway Bay Resort has multiple trapeze nets for guests who want to give that high-flying activity a go too.

-Manuel Antonio National Park may be a tiny destination on Costa Rica's coast, but between the beaches and the rainforest it has everything an adventurous traveler could possibly want.
-You can relax on the crescent-shaped beaches lined by lush forests on one side, then cool off by snorkeling around the coral reefs found just offshore.
+Manuel Antonio National Park may be a tiny destination on Costa Rica's coast, but between the beaches and the rainforest it has everything an adventurous traveler could possibly ask for.
+Visitors can relax on the crescent-shaped beaches lined by lush forests on one side, then cool off by snorkeling around the coral reefs found just offshore.

-Hiking trails meander through the park's rainforest, and as you walk, be sure to stop and listen to the squirrel monkeys chattering overhead.
-You might even catch a glimpse of sloths, iguanas, and colorful tiny crabs along the way.
+Hiking trails meander through the park's rainforest, providing opportunities to explore that setting as the squirrel monkeys chatter overhead.
+Keen-eyed visitors might even catch a glimpse of sloths, iguanas, and colorful tiny crabs along the way too.

-Surfing, scuba diving, sea kayaking, and sport fishing are all popular activities in the area, not to mention the tiny islands dotting the bay.
-Day trips can can include everything from zip lines and canopy tours in the rainforest to boat rides to an island where you may see white-faced monkeys, caymans, and even boas in the mangrove forests.
+Surfing, scuba diving, sea kayaking, and sport fishing are all popular activities in the area, not to mention visiting the tiny islands dotting the bay.
+Day trips can include everything from zip lines and canopy tours in the rainforest to boat rides to a remote island where white-faced monkeys, caymans, and even boa constrictors make their home amongst the mangrove forests.

-Cape Town, South Africa is another destination that features fantastic beaches, though the waters there can be quite chilly at times.
-But considering all of the adventurous activities to be found there, you'll want to spend less time relaxing in the sand in favor of exploring the local landscapes instead.
+Cape Town, South Africa is another destination that features fantastic beaches, although the waters found offshore can be quite chilly at times.
+Considering all of the adventurous activities to do there, chances are you'll want to spend less time relaxing in the sand in favor of exploring the local landscapes instead.

-Sea kayaking is a popular activity for those visiting Three Anchor Bay, giving paddlers a chance to cross three oceans in a span of just a couple of hours out on the water.
-Back on shore, coasteering is a popular option as well with travelers leaping off high rocks into the water from the tops of high rocks, scrambling along rugged shores, and encountering curious penguins along the way.
-And for the truly brave, why not give cage diving with great white sharks a try.
-Where else can you get up close and personal with one of these fearsome predators?
+Sea kayaking is a popular activity for those visiting Three Anchor Bay, giving paddlers a chance to cross three oceans in a span of just a couple of hours.
+Back on shore, coasteering is a popular option as well with travelers leaping into the water from the tops of high rocks, scrambling along rugged shores, and encountering curious penguins along the way.

-The Canary Islands may have a reputation for drawing plenty of visitors from Europe, but there are still some remote locations that remain well off the beaten tourist track.
+The Canary Islands may have a reputation for drawing a large number of visitors from Europe, but there are still some remote locations that remain well off the beaten tourist track.
 Take for example La Palma, a seldom visited island that offers excellent mountain biking, including an excursion into a massive caldera of a long extinct volcano.

 Visitors to the Canary Islands will also discover good surfing, snorkeling, and diving, not to mention opportunities to go whale watching, too.
 Further inland there are opportunities to stretch their legs on a hiking trail as well, with Teide National Park as particular stand out for those who prefer to explore on their own two feet.
 In the park adventurous travelers can trek to the top of one of the tallest peaks in the islands, the 12,198-foot Teide volcano.
 To say the view from the top is spectacular would be an understatement.

 Millions of visitors each year sunbathe on this strip of sand, which is backed by dozens of multi-story hotels on one side and rolling waves as far as the eye can see on the other.

-Don't be fooled by the beautiful, tranquil setting found along the stunning beach setting.
-Just offshore the currents can be difficult and dangerous, and the waters can get quite rough, making it a surprisingly challenging place to swim or snorkel.
+Don't be fooled by the beautiful, tranquil setting found along this stunning beach setting.
+Just offshore the currents can be difficult and dangerous, and the waters can get quite rough, making it a challenging place to swim or snorkel.
 When venturing out into those waters, be sure to take caution, or you may find yourself on a bigger adventure than you had ever asked for.